A topic from the subject of Organic Chemistry in Chemistry.

 Introduction

 Hydrocarbons are organic compounds consisting solely of hydrogen and carbon atoms.
-They are the building blocks of many other organic molecules, such as fuels, plastics, and pharmaceuticals.
+They are the fundamental building blocks of many other organic molecules, including fuels, plastics, and pharmaceuticals.
+Their properties and reactivity are largely determined by the arrangement of carbon atoms and the presence of single, double, or triple bonds.

 Types of Hydrocarbons

-- Aromatic hydrocarbons: These contain a benzene ring, which is a six-membered ring of carbon atoms with alternating double bonds.
+• Aromatic hydrocarbons: These contain a benzene ring, which is a six-membered ring of carbon atoms with alternating single and double bonds (represented by a circle within the hexagon).
+Benzene (C6H6) is the simplest example.
+Aromatic hydrocarbons exhibit resonance structures, which contribute to their stability.

 Properties of Hydrocarbons